Primordial Black Hole Dark Matter Simulations Using PopSyCLE: Microlensing Simulations

 The right panel of Figure \ref{fig:pi_E_t_E_dist_all} illustrates the $\pi_{E}$, $t_E$ distribution for all events from all object populations, and the lower panel of Figure \ref{fig:frac} shows the $t_E$ distributions and fractional $t_E$ contribution across populations for our Mock Roman simulations. \change{Note that this plot reflects events from all three seed runs, from only a portion of the full Roman survey footprint, and has no scaling applied beyond the Table \ref{tab:Survey Parameters} cuts, as they are strictly for distribution demonstration.}

 Due to its resolving power and diffraction limited seeing, Roman will be capable of obtaining simultaneous photometric and astrometric measurements from observed microlensing events, with an estimated astrometric precision (for isolated BHs) of $\sim$ 0.05 $mas$ \citep{sanderson:2019}. \change{Blending between the source and lens needs to be considered for luminous lenses, but this work primarily examines dark lenses, thus we do not account for source-lens blending.
-We also choose to ignore blending from neighboring stars as we expect the scatter in including this blending to be subdominate to other simplifying assumptions\footnote{\change{Considering blending from neighboring stars will cause scatter in $\delta_{c, max}$, and generally lead to smaller astrometric signals.}}.
+We also choose to ignore blending from neighboring stars as we expect the scatter in including this blending to be sub-dominate to other simplifying assumptions.
 Therefore, we define the maximum astrometric shift as $\delta_{c, max}=\delta_{c}$ (where $\delta_{c}$ is given in Equation \ref{eq:astro shift}), calculated at the point in which the maximum astrometric shift occurs, $u = \pm{\sqrt{2}}$}.
 This yields the maximum distance that the image will deviate from the expected path of the star with no lensing present. \change{The left panel of Figure \ref{fig:pi_e_delta_c_dist_all} illustrates $\delta_{c, max}$ as a function of $\pi_E$, and includes a dashed line for the 3$\sigma$ astrometric precision required for Roman ($\sim$0.15 $mas$) to detect isolated black holes.}

 Additionally, due to the assumed delta\hyp{}function mass distribution for PBHs and NSs, they appear highly correlated in this space.
-However, extending the mass distributions will extend their footprint in this space, likely causing overlap with the BH population. \change{Resulting $\delta_{c, max}$ vs. $\pi_E$ distributions and $\delta_{c, max}$ vs. H-band source magnitude distributions for our Mock Roman simulation are shown on the left and right panels of Figure \ref{fig:pi_e_delta_c_dist_all}, respectively.}
+However, extending the mass distributions will extend their footprint in this space, likely causing overlap with the BH population. \change{Resulting $\delta_{c, max}$ vs. $\pi_E$ distributions and $\delta_{c, max}$ vs. F146 AB source magnitude distributions for our Mock Roman simulation are shown on the left and right panels of Figure \ref{fig:pi_e_delta_c_dist_all}, respectively.}

 \change{We estimate the number of PBH microlensing events that may be observed by Roman in three ways:}